HoldenLEVE/Machine_Learning_Code/README_ANN_Custom.txt

 The network will go through feed-forward and back-propagation 300 times to show that it is learning to recognize the pattern given.
-For simplicity sake, the network will recognize 1 pattern at a time
+For simplicity sake, the network will only recognize 1 pattern at a time.